LakshmiNarayanan2003/LakshmiNarayanan2003/README.md

  # About me :
   I'm Lakshmi Narayanan, a 17 year-old-guy, who loves programming.
-  I prefer Trees and a cup of Tea with OVER headphones and game-on.
   A Morning-bird.
   Loves to talk anything about programming.
   Introvert, trying to become an extrovert.
   There are 3 points in life.
 2 points are not in your control.
 The only thing under your control is the distance between the first and the last point.
   The distance between birth and death is the only thing under your control.
   So,
   "Live a life, you'll remember."

- Many projects are yet to uploaded.

  # Experiences:     Date [19/05/2021]
   ✨ C++: 2 years(From my high-school)
   ✨ MySQL : 1 year(From my high-school)
-  ✨ Python:6-months(Self-taught)
+  ✨ Python: 1 year(Self-taught)
-  ✨ Dart & Flutter :4-months(Self-taught)
+  ✨ Dart & Flutter : 1.5 year(Self-taught)

    C++, oh well, I was taught c++ in my high-school.
 And there begins my love for programming.
 I was really really lucky to get an awesome teacher for my Computer Science in high-school.
 Never got distracted in my CS classes.
 Skipped multiple Physics classes to go to the computer lab to learn something new.
 Yeah, since it was just school, I was taught only the basics and I never knew what was c++ capable of.
 Quarantine has taught me many things and the answer for the previous talk was given.
   ✨ MySQL, not pretty much, I just worked on it for the assignments and the tests as I did not find it interesting.
 As always, realized later about Databases and how they shape the internet world.
   ✨ Python, I started learning it while I wanted to quit gaming(Was really addicted to a game CSGO).
 I started learning it as it was one of the most demanded languages in 2020.
 Well, it was quite easy at the first.
 I put in 5 hours a day learning Python.
 While it came to implementation and doing stuff, I found it feasible.
 Learned a-lot from Python as it was for research purposes.
 After I completed exploring Python(No actually not, realized later that I did not explore much, check #shocked), after I made the Dictionary app, I was interested in Mobile App Dev, so, started to look for the perfect tool.
 And here comes, Dart & Flutter.
   ✨ I put in 12 hours a day learning Flutter.
 I loved every part, every widget, it was like, made ready, for me to use.
 Never got bored or procastinated in the case of flutter as it was a fantastic tool for me to kill time.
+(EDIT 19/05/2021 : I have worked on almost every widget in flutter & have also created an app which is published on playstore.)